 Light and Airy

 NYC-based Studio DB designed the architecture and millwork and NYC-based Studio Riga designed the furnishings for this Tribeca home of a growing family.
-A built-in bar niche with a tile backsplash, open shelving, and glass-front wine and beverage storage keeps everything within reach.
+A built-in bar niche with a tile backsplash, open shelving, and glass-front wine and beverage storage keep everything within reach.
 A cozy corner banquette upholstered in buttery butterscotch-colored leather, a tree trunk round table, classic Eiffel chairs, groovy patterned wallpaper, and glittering Sputnik chandelier hung from a slightly dropped ceiling creates a stylish grown-up space that is suitable for the whole family.Continue to 7 of 11 below.

 07 of 11